alex-antonison/wsl-development-setup/README.md

 A handy utility to automate the activation and deactivation of environments is [direnv](https://github.com/direnv/direnv).
 Once installed, you need to add the appropriate hook into your shell [https://github.com/direnv/direnv/blob/master/docs/hook.md](https://github.com/direnv/direnv/blob/master/docs/hook.md).
 Once completed, you can then add a `.envrc` file to your projects and it will automatically activate and deactivate your venv environment.
 This is what my [.envrc](ubuntu_config/.envrc) looks like.

+## Using docker in WSL notes

+* So far, it has worked well but the one thing I have encountered that requires something special is in order to mount a volume, you will need to use a `--mount` with `type=bind` in order to get the volume to work.
+See here for more information [https://docs.docker.com/storage/bind-mounts/](https://docs.docker.com/storage/bind-mounts/)

 ## Suggested-Extensions

 * [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)